A plausible mechanism of muscle stabilization in stall conditions: Two half-sarcomeres

 where the function $y_*(\beta, z)$ is given by \eqref{eq:scsr}.

-In Fig.~\ref{fig:SeriesTension} and Fig.~\ref{fig:SeriesPhi} we compare the response of two half-sarcomers in series depending on whether their constitutive response follows the one from Phase I, see Fig.~\ref{fig:SeriesTension}(a) or Phase III, see Fig.~\ref{fig:SeriesTension}(b).
+In Fig.~\ref{fig:SeriesTension} and Fig.~\ref{fig:SeriesPhi}, we compare the response of two half-sarcomeres in series depending on whether their constitutive response follows the one from Phase I, see Fig.~\ref{fig:SeriesTension}(a) or Phase III, see Fig.~\ref{fig:SeriesTension}(b).

-If short-range interactions are of \emph{ferromagnetic } type and the individual subsystems are in Phase I, we observe that while the effective stiffness in the stall state $z=z_0$ is positive, see Fig.~\ref{fig:SeriesTension}(a), the macro-state is non-affine with $\phi_1$ and $\phi_2$ taking different values.
-This means that the two half-sarcomeres in series have different internal structures that are both pure: one is fully in pre-power stroke state and another one is fully in post-power stroke state, see Fig.~\ref{fig:SeriesPhi}(a).
+If short-range interactions are of \emph{ferromagnetic } type, and the individual subsystems are in Phase I, we observe that while the effective stiffness in the stall state $z=z_0$ is positive, see Fig.~\ref{fig:SeriesTension}(a), the macro-state is non-affine with $\phi_1$ and $\phi_2$ taking different values.
+This means that the two half-sarcomeres in series have different internal structures that are both pure: One is fully in pre-power stroke state, and another one is fully in post-power stroke state, see Fig.~\ref{fig:SeriesPhi}(a).

-If instead, the short-range interactions are of \emph{antiferromagnetic} type and the individual half-sarcomeres are in Phase III, the whole sarcomere (in stall conditions) has positive stiffnes, see Fig.~\ref{fig:SeriesTension}(b), and its macro-configuration is affine with the order parameters $\phi_1$ and $\phi_2$ taking the same value, see Fig.~\ref{fig:SeriesPhi}(b).
-This means that the two half-sarcomeres in series have the same internal structure, which is, however, micro-imhomogeneous, with cross-bridges equally divided between pre- and post-power stroke conformations.
+If instead, the short-range interactions are of \emph{antiferromagnetic} type and the individual half-sarcomeres are in Phase III, the whole sarcomere (in stall conditions) has positive stiffness, see Fig.~\ref{fig:SeriesTension}(b), and its macro-configuration is affine with the order parameters $\phi_1$ and $\phi_2$ taking the same value, see Fig.~\ref{fig:SeriesPhi}(b).
+This means that the two half-sarcomeres in series have the same internal structure, which is, however, micro-inhomogeneous, with cross-bridges equally divided between pre- and post-power stroke conformations.

-Outside a neighborhood of the stall state, the system with \emph{ferromagnetic } type short-range interactions is microscopically homogeneous with all half sarcomers occupying the same pure state.
-Instead, the system with \emph{antiferromagnetic} type interactions develops two zones of non-affine behavior where one of the two half sarcomers is in a pure state while the other one is in a mixed state.
+Outside a neighborhood of the stall state, the system with \emph{ferromagnetic}-type short-range interactions is microscopically homogeneous with all half-sarcomeres occupying the same pure state.
+Instead, the system with \emph{antiferromagnetic}-type interactions develops two zones of non-affine behavior where one of the two half-sarcomeres is in a pure state, while the other one is in a mixed state.